alessandroBrugnera9/universityProjects/README.md

 - Programming Introduction (Python)
 - Mechatronics Programming (Python)
 - Microcontrollers (C)
-- Embedded System (C, Python and GCode)
+- Embedded Systems (C, Python and GCode)
 - System Information (Python and Django)

-Numeric Calculus, Numeric Methods, Programming Introduction and General Mechanics II projects are bigger and requires stricts functions to program simple and complex mathematical and algebraic problems.
+Numeric Calculus, Numeric Methods, Programming Introduction, Mechatronics Programming and General Mechanics II projects present mathematical, logical or physical problems that should be solved using efficient mathematical modelling and coding.
+These projects are bigger than the others and have specific requeriments detailed in the file "enunciado".

-P.S.: The projects are written in portuguese, since they are projects from a brazilian University.
+P.S.: The projects are written in portuguese, since they are projects for a brazilian University.